KristiyanH/KristiyanH/README.md

 - 👋 Hi, I’m @KristiyanH
 - 👀 I’m interested in ...
 C# .NET Development
 - 🌱 I’m currently learning ...
-C#
+C#/ASP.NET
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - kristiyan.a.hristov@gmail.com

 <!---
 KristiyanH/KristiyanH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.